Last updated: January 2019

 When you subscribe to our newsletter, you will receive a request for consent by email that will clearly indicate the purposes of processing your personal details, which you can accept or refuse selectively.
 You may cancel your newsletter subscription and revoke your consent to the storage of these details at any time by clicking on the ‘unsubscribe’ link at the bottom of the newsletter.
 By doing so, you will receive an automatic confirmation of having unsubscribed and your personal details will be automatically deleted from the file.

-In order for you to subscribe to the Geneva Academy Wednesday mailing list, we require some personal data.
+In order for you to subscribe to the PhD Forum mailing list, we require some personal data.
 The purposes for which we will use personal details are:

 We use MailChimp, a third-party service provider based in the United States (US) and provided by The Rocket Science Group, to manage recipients and send our bi-monthly newsletter.
-When you subscribe to our newsletter, your personal details (Name, Email, Job, Organization) will be sent to a server operated by The Rocket Science Group in the US and stored there in accordance with the Swiss-US Privacy Shield and the EU-US Privacy Shield.
+When you subscribe to our newsletter, your personal details (Name, Email, Job, Organization) will be sent to a server operated by The Rocket Science Group in the US, and with which the Geneva Academy has entered into guarantees (Standard Contractual Clauses).
 You can consult MailChimp Privacy Policy for more information.

-We have disabled open tracking for the emails we send to subscribers of the Geneva Academy Wednesday mailing list, so we do not track who opens our emails.
+We have disabled open tracking for the emails we send to subscribers of the PhD Forum mailing list, so we do not track who opens our emails.
 We also do not enable any other tracking or analytics tracking on MailChimp and have excluded our data from MailChimp’s data science projects.

 This website contains hypertext links to other sites.
 The Geneva Academy is not responsible for the content or privacy practices of external websites.